AbdullahO/tspdb/installation.md

 ```sql
 SELECT * from list_pindices();
 ```
 this shows you a list of the predictive indices built in the aforementioned test.
-You should see three prediction indeices built.
+You should see three prediction indices built.

 With that, you are all set to test tspDB functionalities.
-Start from [here](index.md#getting-started) to get started
+Start from [here](index.md#getting-started) to get started Project presentations logistics and final report submission